madiba-riddim/blockchain-gpu-manager/README.md

 # Blockchain GPU Manager

-A decentralized GPU resource management and approval system built on the Ethereum blockchain for laboratory environments.
+A decentralized GPU resource management, tokenized approval, and peer-to-peer trading system built on the Ethereum blockchain for laboratory environments.

 ## Features

+- **Tokenized GPU Access**: GPU borrowing requests require spending GPUQ tokens (ERC20).
+Professors distribute or sell these tokens.
+- **Deposit & Fairness**: Students pay a usage fee (by hour) plus a deposit.
+Professors can approve, refund, or forfeit deposits based on user behavior.
+- **Peer-to-Peer Token Marketplace**: Users can sell extra GPUQ tokens for ETH; buyers and sellers interact directly on-chain.
-- **Decentralized Approval**: Professors approve or reject GPU borrowing requests on-chain; records are immutable and transparent.
+- **Decentralized Approval**: All requests and actions are logged and immutable on-chain.
-- **User-Friendly Interface**: Students can submit GPU requests using blockchain wallets (e.g., MetaMask, Remix).
-- **Role-Based Permissions**: Only authorized professor addresses can approve/reject; all approvals are traceable.
+- **Role-Based Permissions**: Only authorized professors can approve/reject/refund/forfeit; students manage their own requests and tokens.
-- **Pending Requests View**: Professors can query all pending requests for easy management.
-- **On-chain Event Logging**: All actions (apply, approve, reject) emit events for easy off-chain monitoring and notification integration.
+- **On-chain Event Logging**: All actions (apply, approve, reject, return, refund, forfeit, buy, sell) emit events for off-chain monitoring and notification.
-- **Extensible**: Easily integrable with off-chain notification systems (e.g., email, Slack, LINE) via event listeners.
+- **Extensible**: Easily integrable with notification systems or web frontends; can be deployed on public or private Ethereum chains.

 ## How It Works

-1. **Students** submit a GPU request (including details, GPU index, target machine) via the smart contract.
-2. **Professors** review pending requests and approve/reject them on-chain.
+1. **Students** obtain GPUQ tokens from the professor or buy them on-chain from others.
+2. To borrow a GPU, a student submits a request (specifying details, GPU index, machine, and hours) and pays the required fee plus a deposit (all in GPUQ tokens).
+3. **Professors** review and approve or reject requests.
+Upon approval, students can return GPUs after usage.
+The professor decides to refund or forfeit deposits based on conduct.
+4. **Marketplace**: Any user can list tokens for sale (specify quantity & price); buyers send ETH to buy directly from sellers.
-3. **All records** are stored on the Ethereum testnet (e.g., Sepolia), ensuring transparency and tamper-resistance.
+5. **All actions** are recorded on the Ethereum testnet (e.g., Sepolia), ensuring full transparency and tamper-resistance.

 ## Quick Start